-As a project delivery system, the IDS3 consisted of the TMO responsible for a light rail project, referred hereafter as the 'LR project'.
+IDS3 serves as a representation of all the participating organisations to the TMO responsible for the delivery of a light rail project, referred hereafter as the 'LR project'.
 This LR project is situated in one of the major cities in the North West region of England.
-The delivery of the LR project is being executed in phases, with the first phase dating back to 1988 when approval was secured from government for its development; it was commissioned in 1992.
-Subsequent phases have been delivered since then and the entire length of the LR project which has been delivered to date measures an estimated 48·5 miles (78 km), with 77 stops.
-It is expected that upon completion of the second leg of the third phase of the LR project in 2016/2017, the entire project length would be within the region of 59 miles (95 km) and 93 stops.
-Also, the LR project, when completed, will transverse at least seven of the ten boroughs of this major city.
+Although the delivery of the LR project is being executed in phases, with the first phase dating back to 1988 when approval was secured from government for its development, and 1992 when it was commissioned.
+Subsequent phases have been delivered since then and the entire length of the LR project which has been delivered to date measures an estimated 48.5 miles, with 77 stops.
+It is expected that upon completion of the second leg of the third phase of the LR project in 2016/2017, the entire project length would be within the region of 59 miles and 93 stops.
+Also, the LR project when completed, will transverse at least seven of the ten boroughs of this major city.
+This study is primarily concerned with the first leg of the third phase of the LR project, dubbed phase X (a).
+Construction work on Phase X (a) commenced immediately after government approvals, and funding were secured in 2008.
+It was fully commissioned in December 2012, running several months behind schedule.
+The project was let on a DCM (Design, Construct and Maintain) contract basis by the Client Authority; a sub-regional transport authority, hereafter referred to as TranServ.
+The DCM contract was won by a consortium which was comprised of a leading UK based construction company, a rail infrastructure provider and a signals company.